Yellowman (candy)

-Yellowman or yellaman is a chewy, bright yellow, toffee-textured honeycomb produced in Northern Ireland.
+Yellowman or yellaman is a chewy, toffee-textured confectionery produced in Ulster, in Northern Ireland.
+Traditionally Yellowman was made in large cubes which were broken up using a hammer and was made using sugar, golden syrup, brown sugar and butter.
+Its golden colour perhaps gave rise to its descriptive colour of 'yellow'.
+Traditionally it was not coloured yellow with food dyes however since vendors at the Lammas Fair wished to sell it in large quantities, the production of Yellowman became commercialised and the traditional ingredients and method of production were lost to a cheap version made from sugar, water and food colouring, (sometimes vanilla was added).
+This resulted in a bright neon yellow product akin to seaside rock and bears no resemblance to the traditional Yellowman product of years past.

-Yellowman is sold in non-standard blocks and chips and is associated with the Ould Lammas Fair in Ballycastle, County Antrim, where it is sold along with other confectionery and often dulse.
+Yellowman is sold in non-standard blocks and chips and is particularly associated with the Ould Lammas Fair in Ballycastle, County Antrim, where it is sold along with other confectionery and, often, dulse.

 Yellowman is similar to honeycomb toffee, except that the more solid 'rind' usually consists of at least half the quantity.
 The rind is hard, having a similar consistency to rock.
 Yellowman needs to be heated to high temperatures to get the golden syrup and sugar mixture to reach the ‘hard-crack’ (149 °C/300 °F) – the temperature at which boiled sugar becomes brittle when cooled.
 It will also only acquire its unique bubbly and crunchy consistency when a reaction occurs between the vinegar and the baking soda, which vigorously adds carbon dioxide gas throughout the mixture.

-Ingredients of yellowman are commonly quoted as including brown sugar, golden syrup, butter, vinegar and bicarbonate of soda but there are many local variations in ingredients and recipes.
+Ingredients of yellowman are commonly quoted as including brown sugar, golden syrup, butter, vinegar and bicarbonate of soda but there are many local commercialised and non-traditional variations in ingredients such as sugar, glucose, water, yellow food colouring.